lemlac/mulem/docs/reference.md

 ### Whitespace and Indentation

 Whitespace is significant.
 Indentation marks where blocks begin and end.
 Four (4) spaces per level is recommended.
-Tabs and spaces may be mixed, but each expression within a block must have exactly the same indentation sequence — the same number of tabs and spaces in the same order.
+The use of tabs or spaces must be the same throughout a block.

 Statements are separated by newlines or semicolons (`;`).
 The two are interchangeable *in most cases.* The one thing to know is that if you see a semiclon (`;`) outside of a string or comment, then the expression **always** ends.
 Newlines may be `\n`, `\r`, or `\r\n` and have special rules that will be explained further.

 ### Comments

 ```
-~~ Single-line comment.
+-- Single-line comment.

-(~
+(--
     Multi-line comment.
-~)
+--)

-(~
+(--
-    (~ Nesting is allowed. ~)
+    (-- Nesting is allowed. --)
-~)
+--)
 ```

 ### Lexical Categories